opentok/accelerator-sample-apps-android/README.md

 | `ParticipantAdapter `   |  Custom RecyclerView.Adapter responsible for providing views that represent items in the data set.|

-### Session and stream management
+### Session and streams management

-The `OTWrapper` class, included in the Accelerator Core for Android, is the backbone of the one-to-one communication features for the app.
+The `OTWrapper` class, included in the Accelerator Core for Android, is the backbone of the multiparty communication features for the app.

 This class uses the OpenTok API to initiate the client connection to the OpenTok session and manage the audio and video streams.
 ```java